GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   - text: Appendix B. Resources
     href: '#appendix-b---resources'
 ---
-The Fast Identity Online 2 Community of Action and the Identity, Credential, and Access Management Subcommittee Phishing Resistant Authenticator Working Group developed this playbook to help agencies understand phishing-resistant authentication and plan a phishing-resistant authenticator pilot.
-The current forms of phishing-resistant authentication include Public Key Infrastructure and FIDO2.
-This playbook will be updated as the standards evolve and more forms of phishing-resistant authenticators are identified.
-FIDO2 standard is resilient to phishing attacks and should be considered where PKI solutions cannot be used.

 <img src="{{site.baseurl}}/assets/img/logo-gsa.png" width="64" height='64' align="left" alt="U.S. General Services Administration Logo">
 <img src="{{site.baseurl}}/assets/img/logo-cio-round.png" width="64" height='64' align="left" alt="U.S. Federal Chief Information Officer Council Logo">